arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/intro/README.md

 ## Typeclasses

 Typeclasses define a set of functions associated to one generic type.
-These functions can be either *extension functions* for the type, or *constructor functions*
+These functions can be either *extension functions* for the type, or *constructor functions*.

 You can use typeclasses to access new free functionality for an existing type, or treat them as an abstraction placeholder for any one type that can implement the typeclass.